Home Marketers The Trade Desk Has A Grand Vision, But Needs A New Breed Of CMO To Make It A Reality

 Green is banking on marketers to up their own game, in terms of programmatic knowledge, as well as enforcing changes at their agencies and pressing for transparency from data-driven ad platforms in ways that have never been the case before.

-For one example, he said that, “the best CMOs in the world are focused on the question, ‘how do I grow, not how do I cut costs?’”
+For one example, he said that “the best CMOs in the world are focused on the question, ‘How do I grow?’ not ‘How do I cut costs?’”

 Although, the general CMO mantra right now seems to be “cut, cut, cut.”

-In multiple conversations with Fortune 100 type CMOs, Green said the message has been of a sea change in terms of no longer chasing cheap reach or inventory.
+In multiple conversations with Fortune 100-type CMOs, Green said the message has been of a sea change in terms of no longer chasing cheap reach or inventory.

-One top-20 brand CMO told Green that “chasing cheap reach is one of the biggest landmines a CMO or digital marketer can pursue,” he relayed.
+One top-20 brand CMO told Green that “chasing cheap reach is one of the biggest landmines a CMO or digital marketer can pursue,” he said.
 “That mindset is what is driving the shift toward more data-driven decisions.”

 Great CMOs can convey the complexity of programmatic to CFOs and CEOs without the industry jargon and acronym soup, he said.